-15. Student After announcement has been signed by Research Advisor submit one copy to the Graduate Office 16.
-Student Present a seminar on dissertation to the Department 17.
-Research Advisor Chair examination, and for successful candidates, obtain signatures of Committee on thesis acceptance sheet and on one copy of 350-word Dissertation Abstract At time of examination 18.
+16. Student After announcement has been signed by Research Advisor submit one copy to the Graduate Office 17.
+Student Present a seminar on dissertation to the Department 18.
+Research Advisor Chair examination, and for successful candidates, obtain signatures of Committee on thesis acceptance sheet and on one copy of 250-word Dissertation Abstract At time of examination 19.
 Student File Dissertation Agreement for a microfilming and copyrighting contract.
 Pay fees to Bursar and present the receipt to Recorder of the Graduate School.
-Complete survey of Earned Doctorates and Graduate School exit survey.
-Also bring a signed thesis acceptance page and a signed thesis Abstract to the Graduate School.
-Before degree will be granted.
-By the 27 th of the month the student plans to graduate (except May and December) 19.
-Student Make any necessary corrections on all copies of the thesis; Submit dissertation electronically through ProQuest.
-Have copies bound for Faculty Advisor.
-By the 15 th of the month the student plans to graduate. (except May & December) 20.
-President On recommendation of Dean of the Graduate School Degree awarded Approximately one month after step 21 (degrees are awarded monthly)
+Complete survey of Earned Doctorate and Graduate School exit survey.
+Also bring a signed thesis acceptance page and assigned thesis Abstract to the Graduate School By the 27 th of the month the student plans to graduate (except May and December) 20.
+Student Make necessary corrections on all copies of the thesis; submit dissertation electronically through ProQuest.
+Have copies bound for Faculty Advisor By the 15 th of the month the student plans to graduate (except May & December) 21.
+President On recommendation of Dean of the Graduate School Degrees awarded approximately one month after step 21 (degrees and awarded monthly)